On the consistency of Constraints in Matter Field Theories: Constraints in Matter Field Theories

-and we see that due to the presence of torsion this constraint contains terms with the second-order time derivative of spatial components, which can anyway be removed by means of field equations, and thus it is a constraint indeed; this constraint can be used to allow field equations to specify the second-order time derivative of all components, although by plugging this constraint back into the field equations again the presence of torsion would give rise to a third-order derivative field equation, and thus a different procedure must be followed.
+and we see that due to the presence of torsion this constraint contains terms with the second-order time derivative of spatial components, which can anyway be removed by means of field equations, and thus it is a constraint; this constraint allows field equations to specify the second-order time derivative of all components, although by plugging it back into the field equations the presence of torsion gives third-order derivative field equations, which are unacceptable.